Working to bring insights from the collective deliberation and digital democracy space to build tools for AI-facilitated group dialogues.

 Cofounder of Mosaic Labs with @Sofia Vanhanen where we are developing Nexus, a discussion platform for improving group epistemics.

-If you're interested in this direction, or AI for epistemics more broadly, please don't hesitate to shoot me a DM, or join our discord server!
+If you're interested in this direction, or AI for epistemics more broadly, please don't hesitate to shoot me a DM, or reach out on discord.

 I highly recommend checking out the work being done in the collective deliberation / digital democracy space, especially the vTaiwan project.
 People have been thinking about scaling up direct democratic participation for a long time, and those same people are starting to consider exactly how AI might play a role.